Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Discussions

 These improvements mainly benefit from the fact that AGNs constitute only about $(1-10)\%$ of all galaxies \citep[e.g., compare the galaxy and AGN luminosity functions in][]{2005ApJ...631..126D, 2007ApJ...654..731H}.
 When $f_{\rm agn}$ is close to $1$ or the detected EMRIs have zero eccentricities at plunge, we can derive more precisely the redshifts of EMRIs with the help of AGN catalogs.
 These results also imply that circular EMRIs are better than those eccentric ones in constraining cosmological parameters.

-In addition, we would like to point out that EMRI GW sources may be accompanied by observable EM signals \citep{2019ApJ...886L..22W, 2022ApJ...933..225W,2023ApJ...956L...2L, 2023LRR....26....2A}.
-As long as the EM signals from EMRI sources do exist, current and planning time-domain survey telescopes, such as the Wide Field Survey Telescope (WFST) \citep{2023SCPMA..6609512W, Huang:2024bge}, the Multi-channel Photometric Survey Telescope (Mephisto) \citep{2020SPIE11445E..7MY}, Vera Rubin Observatory \citep[also known as LSST;][]{2019ApJ...873..111I}, the Einstein Probe \citep{2015arXiv150607735Y}, Athena \citep{2013arXiv1306.2307N, 2020NatAs...4...26M}, the Five-Hundred Aperture Spherical Radio Telescope (FAST) \citep{2011IJMPD..20..989N}, the Square Kilometre Array (SKA) \citep{2015aska.confE..37J}, and so on, could provide promising searches for the EM signals.
-Once the EM signals of EMRIs are observed, they could help us narrow down the pools of the candidate host galaies or even uniquely identify the host galaxies of the EMRIs.
-This will allow us to not only improve the precisions of the cosmological parameters by more accurately measuring the redshifts of the EMRIs but also enhance our understanding for the formation channel of the EMRIs.
+In addition, we would like to point out that EMRIs may be accompanied by EM counterparts \citep{2019ApJ...886L..22W, 2022ApJ...933..225W,2023ApJ...956L...2L, 2023LRR....26....2A}.
+The EM signals could be detected by the current and planned time-domain survey telescopes, such as the Wide Field Survey Telescope (WFST) \citep{2023SCPMA..6609512W, 2024arXiv240301686H}, the Multi-channel Photometric Survey Telescope (Mephisto) \citep{2020SPIE11445E..7MY}, Vera Rubin Observatory \citep[also known as LSST;][]{2019ApJ...873..111I}, the Einstein Probe \citep{2015arXiv150607735Y}, Athena \citep{2013arXiv1306.2307N, 2020NatAs...4...26M}, the Five-Hundred Aperture Spherical Radio Telescope (FAST) \citep{2011IJMPD..20..989N}, or the Square Kilometre Array (SKA) \citep{2015aska.confE..37J}.
+Detecting an EM counterpart could help us narrow down the candidates host galaxies, or even uniquely identify the host galaxy of an EMRI.
+Such detections will enable us to not only improve the precisions of the cosmological parameters due to the more accurate redshift information of the EMRIs, but also better understand the formation channel of EMRIs.